 I lost confidence in myself and in many ways lost my identity too.
 This was compounded by what seemed to be a misfit between us and our mission organisation.
 OMF Japan was very focused on church planting and that just didn’t seem to be a good fit for us.
 Thankfully this isn’t the end of the story.
 God brought us to Japan for a reason and he didn’t leave us in that low, depressing spot.

 For more of the story about how God led us through that time to where we are now (and still with OMF), see this post.

 By Wendy Marshall

 Wendy is an Australian who has been in Japan with OMF since 2000.
 She’s married to David who teaches maths and science at the Christian Academy in Japan.
-They have three boys between the ages of 12 and 18.
 She’s an editor and writer.
 In this nine-part series she answers searching questions about her experience of life and ministry as a missionary.